-- 5. Access for Better Learning and Education (ABLE) Grant Program-This grant provides tuition assistance to Florida undergraduate students enrolled in degree programs at eligible private Florida colleges or universities.
-ABLE is a decentralized state of Florida program, which means that each participating institution determines application procedures, deadlines, and student eligibility. - 6.
-Florida Bright Futures Scholarships Program Awarded by the Florida Dept. of Education to high school students based on high school transcripts and SAT/ACT test scores.
-Applications must be submitted during the last year of high school. - 7.
+- 5. Florida Bright Futures Scholarships Program Awarded by the Florida Dept. of Education to high school students based on high school transcripts and SAT/ACT test scores.
+Applications must be submitted during the last year of high school. - 6.
 Federal Work-Study (FWS)-This program provides jobs for undergraduate and graduate students with financial need.
-The amount of an award depends on the student's financial need and the funding level of the university. - 8.
+The amount of an award depends on the student's financial need and the funding level of the university. - 7.
 Federal Direct Loan Program AU provides applications for loan programs administered by the Federal Government.
 These are low interest loans and repayment begins after the student is no longer enrolled in a part-time course of study. - a.
 Federal Direct Subsidized Loan-Eligibility is based on financial need as determined by the Free Application for Federal Student Aid (FAFSA) and enrollment in at least part-time status.
 Interest prior to repayment, or during authorized periods of deferment, is subsidized by the federal government. - b.
 Federal Direct Unsubsidized Loans Like Direct Subsidized Loans, the Unsubsidized Loan holds the same terms and conditions, except that the borrower is responsible for interest from the day it is disbursed until it is repaid in full, including in-school, grace and deferment periods.
 Eligibility is not need-based. - c.
 Federal Direct Parent Loan for Undergraduate Students (PLUS)-PLUS loans are for parent borrowers.
 This loan provides additional funds for educational expenses.
 PLUS enables parents to borrow money for educational expenses for each child who is enrolled at least part-time and is a dependent student. - d.
 Federal Direct PLUS Loan for Graduate and Professional Degree Students-Graduate and professional degree students can borrow a Direct PLUS Loan to help cover education expenses.
 The terms and conditions applicable to PLUS Loans for parents also apply to PLUS Loans for graduate and professional students.